cjdelisle/econet-linux-wiki/hardware/EN751221/gpio.md

 | Bits: | 3 | 2:0 |
 | - | - |
 | Desc: | Enable (must be set) | Select pattern 0-7 |

+16-31 and 37-51 do not have blink pattern capability.

 ## Register Table